Hall Use Policy

 - If a practice room is empty for more than 10 minutes, it will be assumed available.
 Students cannot hold a place in a practice room with books, music, etc. This includes both assigned and unassigned rooms.

 Keys will not be shared or pianos left unlocked for any reason.
-Pianos must be locked and covered following use.
-Proper care of pianos and school facilities should be exercised at all times.
-Piano covers must be rolled up and placed on a chair or desk (off the floor) to keep them free of dust and dirt.
+When the piano is in use, covers must be rolled up and placed on a chair or desk (off the floor) to keep them free of dust and dirt.
+All pianos must be locked and covered following use.

 The SMTD also provides a selection of audio and video peripherals available for check out.
-These items include microphones, mini-disc recorders, keyboard amplifiers and cameras.
+They may be reserved via the SMTD Scheduling System.
+These items include microphones, keyboard amplifiers and cameras.
 Contact Andrew Wollner or Greg Laman for more information.

 All pianos at the SMTD are intended solely for the use of faculty, staff, and currently registered SMTD students for university-related activities only.
 Authorization for other use is required by the Chief Administrative Officer or the Events Office within the SMTD.
 Examples of other uses may be SMTD co-sponsored events such as The Ann Arbor Piano Teacher’s Guild events, master classes, guest presentations, visiting organization activities, auditions, etc. For questions on usage, or any of the policies below, contact the Piano Technology Department (734-764-6207).
 See also the full Piano Use Guide for additional details.